GeNeHetX/RNApipeline/README.md

 -with-report : allows you to generate a report about the pipeline execution

 ## Google Cloud pipeline execution ##
  * install Google Cloud SDK
  * Create a project on Google Cloud Life Science
  * Create a Bucket for your project
  * generate a Json Key
 For more information about the previous steps please Check the Google Cloud Documentation (https://cloud.google.com/life-sciences/docs/tutorials/nextflow) \
-1. Modify the paramaters on the nextflowGCP. config file
+ 1. Modify the paramaters on the nextflowGCP. config file as mentionned above. \
+  * modify the machines capacities  ( cores, RAM, disk) (if you want)
+  * specify the name of  your Project
+  * specify the zone  where your data will be stored (this parameters is specified during the bucket creation)
  2. log in to Google Cloud \
  3. export GOOGLE_APPLICATION_CREDENTIALS=${PWD}/KEY_FILENAME.json (activate the json  key)